 In 2012, the Institute was awarded the first UPS George D. Smith Prize for effective and innovative preparation of students to be good practitioners of operations research, management science, or analytics.

 For more than 25 years the Tauber Institute has impacted operations worldwide.
-Elements of the program include the LeadershipAdvantage program, facility tours, and team projects where students work on substantive issues to earn or save sponsoring companies millions of dollars from the team project results.
+Elements of the program include the LeadershipAdvantage program, facility tours, international trek, and team projects where students work on substantive issues to earn or save sponsoring companies millions of dollars from the team project results.